CosmoLike/cocoa/README.md

     #export IGNORE_EXPAT_CORE_PACKAGE=1
     #export IGNORE_PIP_CORE_PACKAGES=1

-### :interrobang: FAQ: How to push changes to the Cocoa main branch?
+### :interrobang: FAQ: How do we push changes to the Cocoa main branch?
 A few git hacks <a name="push_main"></a>

 Until recently, Cocoa development was unstructured, and developers could push directly to the `main` branch.
 Small commits were also not discouraged.
 These loose development rules will soon change.
 In particular, we will soon protect the `main` branch by requiring every push to be reviewed by Cocoa's leading developers.
 We also want to reduce the number of commits from now on.

-We will implement the philosophy that **a commit in the main branch should contain an atomic change that takes code from a working state to another working state with improvements that are meaningful and well tested.** So, developers should propose changes to the `main` branch in larger chunks, as shown below.
+We will implement the philosophy that **a commit in the main branch should contain an atomic change that takes code from a working state to another working state with meaningful and well-tested improvements.** So, developers should propose changes to the `main` branch in larger chunks, as shown below.

 Important note: we **strongly** advise developers to use the up-to-date `git` given by Cocoa conda environment.